 Tankless Water Heater

-This appliance uses heating coils to generate hot water when needed.
+A tankless water heater uses heating coils to generate hot water when needed.
 Its ability to provide hot water only when it’s needed helps you save some dollars on your energy bills.
 Besides, tankless models have a longer service life than storage tank models.
 Gas heaters are the ideal choice because electrical models might necessitate an extensive upgrade of your property’s electrical capacity.

 Heat Pump (Hybrid Water Heater)